isomerpages/govtech-gobusiness-main/_covid-faqs/nightlife-establishments/application-and-licensing.md

 ---
-title: Closure of nightlife establishments and government support
+title: Application and licensing procedure for pivoting to permissible activities
-permalink: /covid-faqs/nightlife-establishments/closure
+permalink: /covid-faqs/nightlife-establishments/application-and-licensing
 third_nav_title: Nightlife Establishments
 accordion-new:
   - title: How can I change my nightlife operations to activities that are permitted today?
 What kind of licences are required?